nminhquang380/austock-price-predict/README.md

    - Split data into training set and testing set.
    - Select the appropriate model, loss function.
    - Train model and predict.
    - Validate and select the best model.
-I have a problem that my model is a custom hybrid model so I have to create `fit`, `predict`, `save`, `load` function by myself.
-This [article](https://towardsdatascience.com/hybrid-rule-based-machine-learning-with-scikit-learn-9cb9841bebf2) would be helpful.
-Or on the easier way, use joblib.
-I save final_model.pkl here.
 4. Machine Learning Model deployment: Deploy the final model on EC2.
   - Develop a Streamlit app locally.
   - Push the app on a EC2 instance.
+It's not easy as I thought, you should read about AWS EC2 and if it raises some issues, I advise you to read the common issues first.
 5. Trading Bot development: Develop a trading bot, design profitable strategy.
 6. Web App Development: Build a web app using Streamlit and Python to interact with the deployed model and display the predictions.
-And Deploy the final app on Streamlit Cloud.
+And Deploy the final app on AWS EC2.